mdhiggins/sickbeard_mp4_automator/README.md

 --------------
 1. Set your [Radarr settings](https://github.com/mdhiggins/sickbeard_mp4_automator/wiki/autoProcess-Settings#radarr) in autoProcess.ini
 2. Browse to the Settings>Download Client tab and enable advanced settings [Show].
 3. Set the Drone Factory Interval' to 0 to disable it, and disable 'Completed Download Handling' in Radarr settings.
 The script will trigger a specific path re-scan, allowing the conversion to be completed before Radarr starts moving stuff around.
-This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file before it is handed back to Radarr.
-You must use either a download script or enabled Completed Download Handling.
-If both are not used the file will never be passed back
+This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file before it is handed back to Radarr. **You must use either a download script or enabled Completed Download Handling.
+If neither are used the file will never be passed back**
 4. Setup the postRadarr.py script via Settings > Connect > Connections > + (Add)
     - `name` - postRadarr
     - `On Grab` - No